RobertKozak/MonoMobile.Views/README.markdown

 ViewModel and View.
 Model gets and sets data, ViewModel packages that data and performs all of the business logic on the data and the View renders the data.
 This framework concerns itself mostly with the View portion.

-Take a look at this HeeloWorld app:
+Take a look at this HelloWorld app:

 		namespace HelloWorld
 		{